The best place and time to live in the Milky Way: Methods

 \subsection{Rate of lethal events within the MW}

-The fluence produced by astrophysical transients on a planetary atmosphere is the primary ingredient leading to possible lethal effects. \citet{2005ApJ...622L.153T,2005ApJ...634..509T} estimated, through a 2-D atmospheric model, that a $\gamma$--ray fluence of 10 kJ m$^{-2}$ can induce on average a 68\% depletion of the ozone layer at an altitude of 32 km on a time scale of a month.
-Larger fluences, i.e. 100 kJ m$^{-2}$ and 1000 kJ m$^{-2}$ would produce depletions up to 91\% and 98\% respectively.
-We consider a depletion of 91\% of the ozone layer enough to produce mass extinctions (see also \citealt{2005ApJ...622L.153T,2005ApJ...634..509T,2015ApJ...810...41L}).
-Therefore, we define astrophysical "lethal events" those capable to illuminate a planetary atmosphere with a fluence (i.e. energy flux integrated over the event's duration) F$\ge$100 kJ/m$^2$ (i.e. 10$^8$ erg cm$^2$, F$_c$).
+The fluence produced by astrophysical transients in a planetary atmosphere is the primary ingredient leading to possible lethal effects. \citet{2005ApJ...622L.153T,2005ApJ...634..509T} estimated in a 2D atmospheric model that a $\gamma$--ray fluence of 10 kJ m$^{-2}$ can on average induce a 68\% depletion of the ozone layer at an altitude of 32 km on a timescale of a month.
+Higher fluences, for instance, 100 kJ m$^{-2}$ and 1000 kJ m$^{-2}$ , would produce depletions up to 91\% and 98\%, respectively.
+We consider a depletion of 91\% of the ozone layer sufficient to produce mass extinctions (see also \citealt{2005ApJ...622L.153T,2005ApJ...634..509T,2015ApJ...810...41L}).
+We therefore define as astrophysical lethal events that are capable of illuminating a planetary atmosphere with a fluence (i.e., energy flux integrated over the event duration) F$\ge$100 kJ/m$^2$ (i.e., 10$^8$ erg cm$^2$, F$_c$).

-Given a population of astrophysical events the lethal effect on a planet can be quantified by computing the rate of lethal events.
-At any cosmic time, the rate per unit time of lethal events (i.e with a fluence $\ge F_c$) for a planet at distance R from the Galactic center is:
+Given a population of astrophysical events, the lethal effect on a planet can be quantified by computing the rate of lethal events.
+At any cosmic time, the rate per unit time of lethal events (i.e., with a fluence $\ge F_c$) for a planet at distance R from the Galactic center is

-where $\mathcal{P}(d,z \mid R)$ (see \S \ref{sec:2.4}) is the portion of Galaxy which is dangerous (i.e. the fraction of the MW within a distance $d$ from $R$) and describes the probability of occurrence of lethal events (i.e with energy and distance producing a fluence $\ge$ $F_c$) within the MW given its local properties.
+where $\mathcal{P}(d,z \mid R)$ (see \S 2.4) is the portion in mass of the Galaxy contained within the region where an event with energy E is lethal for a planet at R (i.e., the portion of the MW within a distance $d$ from $R$) and describes the probability that lethal events occur (i.e., with an energy and distance producing a fluence $\ge$ $F_c$) within the MW given its local properties.
 The integral is performed over the entire luminosity distribution.